Society for Crypto-Judaic Studies: Objectives

-The organization's primary mission is to promote historical research and contemporary developments related to Sephardic Crypto-Jews and their descendants, who are part of the Jewish diaspora originating from Spain and Portugal and now dispersed globally.
-Crypto-Judaism refers to individuals who practiced Judaism secretly while outwardly professing another faith.
-Initially founded as a strictly academic and research-focused institution, the organization has expanded to become multidisciplinary, including non-academics from diverse cultural backgrounds and embracing both religious and secular circles.
-The SCJS serves as a major repository of resource materials related to the Sephardic Jews who fled Europe for the New World during the Inquisition.
+The organization's primary mission is to promote historical research and contemporary scholarship related to Sephardic crypto-Jews and their descendants, members of the Jewish diaspora originating in Spain and Portugal who fled Europe during the 14th and 15th centuries amid the Inquisition and are now dispersed globally.

+Initially founded as a strictly academic research institution, the organization later expanded into a multidisciplinary body that includes non-academics from diverse cultural backgrounds and engages both religious and secular communities.
+Secular in nature, the SCJS serves as a major repository of resource materials related to Sephardic Jews who fled Europe for the New World during the Inquisition.

-The organization hosts annual meetings that bring together both academics and non-academics to discuss recent research and narratives related to Crypto-Jewish studies.
-A significant portion of attendees are from New Mexico and other states in the Southwestern US.
-The conferences typically feature a keynote address, presentations on recent research, personal accounts from individuals reconnecting with their Crypto-Jewish heritage, and entertainment.
-SCJS has investigated DNA studies related to Crypto-Jews, other European Jewish groups, and the broader Jewish community.
+The organization hosts an annual conference that bring together academics and non-academics to discuss recent research and personal narratives related to crypto-Jewish studies.
+A large portion of attendees come from New Mexico and other states in the Southwestern United States.
+The conferences typically feature a keynote address, research presentations, personal accounts from individuals reconnecting with their crypto-Jewish heritage, and cultural programming.
+The Sosin-Stratton-Pettit Foundation, a nonprofit established by the SCJS's former attorney Martin Sosin, sponsors the society's annual conferences to support the promotion of Jewish art.
+Funds provided by the foundation have also been used to support scholarships and fellowships for students interested in crypto-Judaic studies, to enable descendants of crypto-Jews to attend the SCJS conference, and to compensate keynote speakers.

+The SCJS has also examined DNA studies concerning crypto-Jews, other European Jewish groups, and the broader Jewish population.

 Publications

-The SCJS publishes an biannual journal called HaLapid (Hebrew: The Torch), which features research articles and stories submitted by writers on topics related to Sephardim and Crypto-Judaism.
-Its name was inspired by a newsletter of the same name that was once published by Artur Carlos de Barros Basto, a Portuguese military captain who published several works on Judaism.
-The SCJS's HaLapid was founded by Bob Hattem in 1992 and has remained active since its inception.
-The journal mostly includes academic research articles and personal stories by descendants of Crypto-Jews.
+The SCJS publishes a biannual journal titled HaLapid ('The Torch'), which features research articles and essays on topics related to Sephardic Jews and crypto-Judaism.
+Its name was inspired by a newsletter of the same title published by Artur Carlos de Barros Basto, a Portuguese military officer who wrote extensively on Judaism.
+HaLapid was founded in 1992 by Bob Hattem and has remained in continuous publication since its inception.
+Following Hattem's tenure, Benveniste assumed the role of editor of the journal.
+HaLapid publishes a range of material, including academic research articles by scholars of Sephardic Jewish history, personal narratives, news, and articles on the history of Sephardic Jews and their communities.

-SCJS also publishes a free online newsletter called La Granada for its subscribers.
-It was founded in 2013 with Debbie Wohl Isard as its manager.
-Unlike HaLapid, which is published biannually, La Granada is released several times throughout the year to provide updates and developments between HaLapid's issues.
+The SCJS also publishes La Granada, a free online newsletter founded in 2013 and managed by Debbie Wohl Isard, which is issued several times per year to provide updates between issues of HaLapid.
+In addition, the SCJS co-sponsored the Journal of Spanish, Portuguese, and Italian Crypto-Jews (JOSPIC-J), published by FIU, which featured scholarly research on Jewish communities from Spain, Portugal, and Italy.
+Italian Jewish studies were included due to Italy's status under Spanish rule during the Inquisition.